NathanWhitmore/R4condevblog/hiddenpattern.md

 data(traps)
 ```

 The initial trick is to summarise the data for graphing.
-However, we shouldn't use this data for the modelling.
-We can begin by summarising each trap location for purposes of graphing
+However, we shouldn't use this data for the model selection -- we still want to use our original data.
+We can begin by summarising each trap location for purposes of graphing.
-trap.

 ```r
 summary <- traps %>%